ziemsky/gdrive-uploader/readme.md

 See [testing.md](testing.md)

 # Licence
-Entire source code in this repository is licenced to use as specified in [MIT licence][mit licence].
+Entire source code in this repository is licenced to use as specified in [MIT licence][opensource.org-mit].

 Summary of the intention for allowed use of the code from this repository:
 * Feel free to use it in any form (source code or binary) and for any purpose (personal use or commercial).